bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:11 PM CT, March 14</p>
+<p class="updated_time"> Latest data: 11:49 PM CT, March 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 51°, which is 2° *colder* than yesterday.
-Tomorrow is expected to be 15° **warmer** than today.
+Tomorrow is expected to be 16° **warmer** than today.

 Currently:

-- 44°
+- 43°
-- Drizzle
+- Mostly Clear
 - 64% humidity
 - 13 mph wind
-- 44% cloud cover
+- 23% cloud cover
 - 38 AQI 🟩
 - 1.24 inches of snow and 0.15 inches of rain expected in the next 48 hours